TplusA/DCPSPI/README.md

 # Filter for receiving and transmitting DCP over SPI

+## Copyright and contact

+DCPSPI is released under the terms of the GNU General Public License version 3 (GPLv3).
+See file <tt>COPYING</tt> for licensing terms.

+Contact:

+    T+A elektroakustik GmbH & Co.
+KG
+    Planckstrasse 11
+    32052 Herford
+    Germany

 ## Short description

 _dcpspi_ is a simple daemon that acts as a proxy between a <tt>/dev/spidev</tt>